header pic header text

 Can't We Do Better?

-But, nonetheless, I believe that we really need a committee, a team, of well educated and broadly experienced native speakers who would make themselves available to review specific Dances which are voluntarily submitted to them, and offer suggestions for pronunciation and transliteration which will help to insure that the words and phrases used in the Dances of Universal Peace (and the papers of the Sufi Ruhaniat International) will neither offend nor confuse a typical native speaker of that language or a devout practitioner of that religious tradition.
+But, nonetheless, I believe that we really need to insure that the words and phrases used in the Dances of Universal Peace (and the papers of the Sufi Ruhaniat International) will neither offend nor confuse a typical native speaker of that language or a devout practitioner of that religious tradition.

-As a start, I hope that the puzzling phrases "la ilaha el il allahu" and "ishq allah mahbud lillah" will be carefully examined, and, unless there is compelling evidence of their authenticity, simply converted to the more established forms lā ilāha illā allāh and ishq allāh ma'būd allāh .
+As a start, I hope that the bizarre phrases "la ilaha el il allahu" and "ishq allah mahbud lillah" will be carefully examined, and, unless there is compelling evidence of their authenticity, simply converted to the more universal forms lā ilāha illā allāh and ishq allāh ma'būd allāh .

-It seems to me that the longer we wait, the deeper we dig the hole...
+It seems to me that the longer we wait to tidy up our sacred phrases, the deeper we dig the hole...

 Wishing you love, harmony and beauty,